Diekgbbtt/ransomControlOrchestration/README.md

     - Controls : list of controls to be executed.
 Each control includes peculiar data, including identifications of machines involved in the control and information required by the implementation logic.

 Config sensitive data is expected to be encrypted with CBC cipher, AES algorithm and 32 bytes key.
 Encryption key should be a env variable base64 encoded.
-To encrypt sensitive data in utils a json file encryption script is provided, with customizable keys and ancryption alg, it will also generate encryption key if not present yet.
+To encrypt sensitive data in utils a json file encryption script is provided, with customizable keys and encryption alg, it will also generate encryption key if not present yet.
 From the parent dir use the following command:

 `python utils.py <path_to_config_file> <key1> <key2> <key3> ...`